noa10/madkrapowapp/docs/tiktok-integration.md

 ## Overview

 TikTok Login integration allows users to authenticate using their TikTok accounts, enabling single sign-on functionality and access to basic TikTok profile information.
+After successful authentication, users are redirected to the dashboard at `madkrapow.com/dashboard`.

 ## Prerequisites